JieGua/Linear-Programming/README.md

 > 0 1 <= 2
 > 1 -2 >= 3
 > ```
-> Note: For the second inequality, x1 is implcitly written as 0x1, so you should enter the coefficient of 0 for x1 in the second inequality.
+> Note: For the second inequality, x1 is implicitly  written as 0x1, so you should enter the coefficient of 0 for x1 in the second inequality.
 5. Enter all the coefficients of the objective function in the order from x1 to xn
 > Example:
 Here is an objective function with two variables you want to enter to the program: